2019 Porsche 911 spy shots and video

 There could be a mid-engine 911 model at some point, though.
 Porsche already has a mid-engine 911 race car, and execs have hinted at a mid-engine 911 road car.
 Sadly, plans for a standalone mid-engine supercar from Porsche have been put on the backburner to free up resources for the development of electric car technology.

-Expect the next-gen 911 to be introduced in 2018, initially in base Carrera and Carrera S form.
+Expect the next-gen 911 to be introduced in late 2018 or early 2019, initially in base Carrera and Carrera S models.
 The car should arrive as a 2019 model.
 Shortly after the debut of the coupe, we'll see the convertible.

-Power for both will come from the same 3.0-liter twin-turbocharged flat-6 engine that debuted in the 2017 911.
-At present, the engine delivers 370 horsepower and 331 pound-feet torque in the Carrera and 420 hp and 368 lb-ft in the Carrera S.
+Power for both will come from the same 3.0-liter twin-turbocharged flat-6 that debuted in the 2017 911.
+The engine at present delivers 370 horsepower and 331 pound-feet torque in the Carrera and 420 hp and 368 lb-ft in the Carrera S. Expect slightly more output in the new 911 Carrera models.

 Email This Page